 - L1B Visa: This visa is issued to those who have specialized knowledge.

-There is no annual cap to issue this visa.
-Therefore everyone who goes through the application process can obtain the L1 visa.
+There is no annual cap on issuing this visa.
+Therefore everyone who goes through the application process can obtain an L1 visa.
 To apply for these visas, the employer must first apply for authorization so that qualified employees can work and live in the US.

 What is the executive capacity, and what are the duties of a manager?